timKraeuter/thesis-artifacts/chapter4/README.md

 ### MontiArc

-Sources to execute the implementation of the running example can be found in `/related-work/montiarc-develop.zip`, which is a fork of [MontiArc](https://github.com/MontiCore/montiarc) including the running example.
+Sources to execute the implementation of the running example can be found in `/related-work/montiarc-develop.zip`, a fork of [MontiArc](https://github.com/MontiCore/montiarc) that includes the running example.
 The example is implemented in `/applications/crossing` alongside the other running examples described [online](https://github.com/MontiCore/montiarc).
 The components in the example are the following:
 #### Crossing